SAP-archive/teched2020-CX260/exercises/exercise-1/README.md

 This creates a new Angular application, called "sample-storefront", without routing and using the SCSS style syntax.

-You can run the newly created application by executing `yarn start` in the terminal.
+You can run the newly created application by executing `ng serve` in the terminal.
 You should run this inside the newly created application folder, so you probably need to run `cd sample-storefront` upfront.
 The dev server starts by default on port 4200; You can open the application, using: http://localhost:4200.

 ---